zbkeles/eflatun_src/README.md

 The introduction section should provide a brief overview of the main features, capabilities, and use cases of the package.
 Explain the purpose of the package and what it aims to achieve.

+Eflatun is a Python machine learning library that contains a comprehensive set of tools and algorithms for implementing and testing machine learning models.
+The package includes supervised and unsupervised learning algorithms such as linear regression, logistic regression, decision trees, random forests, and support vector machines (SVMs).
+It also includes clustering algorithms such as k-means and hierarchical clustering, and dimensionality reduction techniques such as principal component analysis (PCA) and independent component analysis (ICA).

+The library is capable of data preprocessing, feature engineering, and model evaluation.
+It also supports parallel computing, which enables users to take advantage of multi-core CPUs for faster processing of large datasets.

+The library can be used for a variety of domains such as finance, healthcare, marketing, and research purposes.
+Its features and capabilities make it a valuable tool for anyone interested in machine learning and data science.
+The use cases of Eflatun include predictive modeling, anomaly detection, image and speech recognition, natural language processing (NLP), and recommender systems.

 ## Dependencies

 In the Dependencies section, list and explain all external dependencies required for the package to work, including specific versions if necessary.
 Add instructions for installing these dependencies.